frictionlessdata/datapackage-ui/README.md

 All data passed via params must be url encoded.

+Note that this integration also works with the API for setting the displayed Data Package Profile on the form.

+As stated above, this is the first URL route argument, which should be the ID of a Data Package Profile in the Data Package Registry.

 ##### Integration from 3rd party apps

 With knowledge of the supported query params, integration as as simple as making a `GET` request to DataPackagist with the appropriate data.